MOAA CATAWBA VALLEY CHAPTER

 Becoming a member of the MOAA Catawba Valley Chapter costs nothing initially because the annual $25 chapter dues are waived for the remainder of the calendar year a member joins.
 Officers may join by printing, completing and mailing in the form located at the “Join Chapter” button of this website.
 Please join our chapter today!

 - All material or other information - including links - contained in the Catawba Valley Chapter website is provided as a public service to military servicemembers and their families and the Internet community, in general.

 - The contents of this website are subject to periodic and frequent updating.

 - Use of website information is strictly voluntary and at the user's sole risk.

 - Other resources linked from these pages are maintained by independent providers.
 The Catawba Valley Chapter does not monitor all links and, therefore, cannot guarantee their accuracy.
-We do try to ensure that links are active; users are encouraged to send us an e-mail if error messages and/or broken links are encountered.
+We do try to ensure that links are active.
+Users are encouraged to send us an e-mail if error messages and/or broken links are encountered.

 - Statements, views and opinions included in an independent provider's material are strictly those of the authors.
-These views do not represent the opinions or policies of the MOAA Catawba Valley Chapter, its agents or officers.
+Those views do not represent the opinions or policies of the MOAA Catawba Valley Chapter, its agents or officers.